HR-Business-Partner

 What is an HR business partner?

-An HR business partner handles hiring, employee relations, benefits, professional development, and compliance management.
-Their focus is on finding, managing, and developing the employees the company needs to achieve their long-term goals and compete in their industry.
+An HR business partner handles hiring, employee relations, benefits, pay, professional development, and compliance management.
+Their focus is on finding, managing, and developing the employees the company needs to achieve its long-term goals and compete in its industry, while ensuring the quality of talent aligns with company standards and objectives.

 Without a specialist in this position, a company may have compliance issues, redundant employees, unqualified workers, and other inefficiencies.
 These problems can affect the company’s ability to compete and harm its bottom line.